markmbaum/odpydoc/README.md

 # odpydoc

-This repo contains a Python module for creating HTML documentation of small to medium sized Python packages/modules.
-The `doc` function is the only public member of `odpydoc`.
-It accepts the name of a package or module as a string, imports the package, and generates HTML file(s) documenting the public objects in the package.
-Subpackages in the target package's `__all__` variable are recursively documented and linked to from their parent.
-The HTML files are styled after [Atom's](https://atom.io/) One Dark theme. `odpydoc` is not meant for large and complex packages like numpy.
-It collects all the target's docstrings and presents them in an easily navigable format with the option to view member's source code.
+This repo contains a Python module for quickly creating HTML documentation for Python packages/modules.
+It produces html files indexing members of the target module/package, organizing their docstrings, and including source code snippets.
+It recursively documents submodules in the target's `__all__` variable.

+It has only one public function: `doc(mod, outdir=".", index=True, script=None)`.

+* `mod` - the target module/package as a string
+* `outdir` - output directory for the
+* `index` - whether to name the top module index.html or name if after the package
+* `script` - the path to a javascript file to include in the \<head\>

+It's not meant for big complex packages.
+I made it to quickly document my own little packages as needed.

+### intstalling

+1. clone
+2. run `pip install .` in the odpydoc directory

-### usage
+### using

-Simply pass the name of a module or package to `odpydoc.doc()` as a string, and it will drop HTML files in the desired directory.
+either
+* `import odpydoc` and use the `doc` function
+* run `python -m odpydoc <module>` for your

 ### examples
-* The automatically generated documentation for this module, `odpydoc`, is [here](http://markmbaum.github.io/odpydoc).
-There is only one public object in the module, so the docs are slim.
+* The automatically generated documentation for odpydoc itself is [here](http://markmbaum.github.io/odpydoc).
+There's only one public object in the module, so the docs are slim.

-* As another example, [this](http://markmbaum.github.io/odpydoc/pdoc.html) is odpydoc's documentation for a Python package quite similar to `odpydoc`, called [`pdoc`](https://github.com/BurntSushi/pdoc).
-The `pdoc` package is more complete and flexible than `odpydoc`, but there are some differences. `odpydoc` generates HTML with a different style and will recursively document subpackages found in the `__all__` variable of a target package, automatically linking to the subpackage documentation from the parent's documentation.
+* For another example, [this](http://markmbaum.github.io/odpydoc/pdoc.html) is odpydoc's documentation for (an old version of) a Python package similar to odpydoc called [pdoc](https://github.com/BurntSushi/pdoc).

-* A simple example of the recursive documentation can be found [here](http://markmbaum.github.io/emf/), in the documentation for another one of my projects.
+* A simple example of the recursive documentation can be found [here](http://markmbaum.github.io/emf/), the documentation for another one of my old projects.
 The submodule names in the contents link to the documentation for those submodules.

-##### dependencies
-`os`, `inspect`, `importlib`, `textwrap`, `pygments`